-Lower START Upper
+Lower START rating Upper limit

-limit rating Upper limit
+limit limit

-8 ≤ А ≤ 10
+8 ≤ A ≤ 10

 6 ≤ В < 8

-4 ≤ С < 6
+4 ¥I С < 6

-2 ≤ D < 4
+2 $\leq$ D < 4

 0 ≤ E < 2

-- 2) Reduction of the investment universe: The initial investment universe is the MSCI ACWI index.
-This universe is reduced by a minimum of 20% by applying the filters below: - a.
+- 2) Reduction of the investment universe The fund's investment universe is made up of the ICE BofA Global Corporate Index, ICE BofA Global High Yield Index and ICE BofA Emerging Markets Corporate Plus Index for the portfolio's corporate bond component, and the MSCI ACWI index for the portfolio's equity component.
+This investment universe is reduced by at least 20% by applying the following filters. - a.
 Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - b.
-Negative screening specific to the fund: companies with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
-Companies with a START rating of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
+Negative screening specific to the fund: The equity and corporate bond portfolio positions with a global START rating of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
+Companies in the portfolio with a START rating of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
 Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a rating scale from "E" to "A") may reenter the fund's investment universe if they have a START rating of C or higher.
+Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") having obtained a START score of "C" or above (on a rating scale from "A" to "E") may re-enter the fund's investment universe.

 Before the investment universe is reduced as described above, the equity and corporate bond universes are reweighted to eliminate any biases that could result in significant differences between the composition of the indices constituting these universes and that of the fund's portfolio.
 Each issuer is reweighted using the fund's historical weightings by sector, geographical region (emerging markets/developed markets) and capitalisation (small/mid/large), with authorised deviation of +/-5% for each of these characteristics.
 The weightings used are calculated annually whereas the universe components and the ESG data used to reduce the universe are updated quarterly.
-The reweighting is carried out using the fund's average historical weightings, observed over the past five years (corresponding to the recommended investment horizon).
+The reweighting is carried out using the fund's average historical weightings, observed over the past three years (corresponding to the recommended investment horizon).

-3) Positive screening (responsible investment): at least 50% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations Sustainable Development Goals.
-The minimum levels of sustainable investments with environmental and social objectives are 5% and 15% of the fund's net assets, respectively.
+3) Positive screening (responsible investment): at least 10% of the fund's net assets are invested in the equities of companies deemed to be aligned with the United Nations Sustainable Development Goals.
+The minimum levels of sustainable investments with environmental and social objectives are 1% and 3% of the fund's net assets, respectively.